Me and Bobby McGee: Recordings and notable performances

 Roger Miller was the first artist to record the song (in May 1969), and it appeared at No. 12 on the U.S. country chart in 1969.
-Kenny Rogers and The First Edition recorded the song in May/June 1969, and released it on their album Ruby, Don't Take Your Love To Town in 1969.
+Kenny Rogers and the First Edition recorded the song in May/June 1969, and released it on their album Ruby, Don't Take Your Love To Town in 1969.
 On the Canadian charts, Gordon Lightfoot's version (recorded in November 1969) hit No. 13 on the pop music chart and No. 1 on the country music chart in 1970.
-The song was included on the 1970 Statler Brothers album Bed of Rose's, but was not released as a single.
+The song was included on the 1970 Statler Brothers' album Bed of Rose's, but was not released as a single.

-Kris Kristofferson recorded his own version of the song on his debut album Kristofferson in 1970.
+Kristofferson recorded his own version of the song on his debut album Kristofferson in 1970.
 Later that year, his version of the song appeared in Monte Hellman's psychedelic road movie Two-Lane Blacktop.
 Kristofferson also appears briefly singing the song in the 1971 Dennis Hopper film The Last Movie.

 Janis Joplin recorded the song for inclusion on her Pearl album only a few days before her death in October 1970.
-Kris Kristofferson had sung the song for her, and singer Bob Neuwirth taught it to her.
-Kris Kristofferson did not know she had recorded the song until after her death.
+Singer Bob Neuwirth taught it to her while Kristofferson was in Peru filming The Last Movie with Dennis Hopper.
+Kristofferson did not know she had recorded the song until after her death.
 The first time he heard her recording of it was the day after she died.
-Janis Joplin's version topped the charts to become her only number one single and was ranked later No. 148 on Rolling Stones list of the 500 Greatest Songs of All Time.
+Record World called it a "perfect matching of performer and material."
+Joplin's version topped the charts to become her only number one single; her version was later ranked No. 148 on Rolling Stone's 2004 list of The 500 Greatest Songs of All Time.

+Pink performed a cover of the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.

+The Grateful Dead included this song in many of their live performances, with Bob Weir on the vocals.